 ‘Are you going to garnish with that or eat it?’

-Pizza was the other food he’s been funny with.
-It could be home made or home-topped shop bought, he’ll still not eat it.
-But he eats it at nursery (or will try a bit from someone else’s plate in a restaurant).
-I’ve worked out that the reason he’ll have that is that they put the slices on one plate and they can take a slice at a time.
+Pizza was the other food he was funny with.
+Home made or shop bought, he still wouldn’t eat it.
+But he ate it at nursery (or would try a bit from someone else’s plate in a restaurant).
+I worked out that the reason he’ll have that is that they put the slices on one plate and they can take a slice at a time.
 Nowadays, we don’t have any issues.
 He’ll happily eat pizza all day given the chance.

 Tips to avoid having a fussy eater